Myths Stopping You From Getting Abs

 Ab Exercises Will Target Belly Fat

-Just like you can’t only remove fat from your thighs by doing squats, completing only ab exercises will not remove stubborn belly fat.
+Just like you can’t only remove fat from your thighs by doing squats, completing only ab exercises will not help you lose belly fat.
 Unfortunately, it is not possible to spot reduce, so you can crunch away, but that doesn’t mean that the fat will melt away.
 The only way to remove stubborn belly fat is to eat a healthy, balanced diet and have a consistent exercise regime.
-I recommend a combination of cardio and resistance like in my Bikini Body Training Guide.
+I recommend a combination of cardio and resistance like in my training programs.
 Once you reduce your overall body fat, your abs can start to show.

 All Abs Look The Same